 Joseph Young is Hong Kong-based journalist, analyst and investor.
 He contributes primarily to Forbes, Binary District, Cointelegraph and CryptoSlate, along with other web publications.
 If you’re into crypto mining, check out his recent piece on the global state of the industry.

 By following these reporters and analysts on Twitter, you’ll be able to get the latest cryptocurrency news as it happens.
 But getting the lowdown on market movements is only one part of a successful crypto strategy.
 You also need to make sense of the data.
-For that, we recommend following the top cryptocurrency traders and analysts, who are more than generous in sharing their valuable (and hopefully profitable) insights.
+For that, we recommend following influential cryptocurrency traders and analysts, many of whom are more than willing to share insights from their trading experiences.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.Read More